amitttt222/random1/README.md

  Aksharantar dataset released by AI4Bharat is used in this assignment.
 This dataset contains pairs of the following form: x,y ajanabee,अजनबी (this is an example of english to hindi dataset) i.e., a word in the native script and its corresponding transliteration in the Latin script (how we type while chatting with our friends on WhatsApp etc)..
-The dataset is divided into training, validation, and testing sets, with the training set containing 80% data, the validation set containing 20% data, and the testing set.
+The dataset is divided into training, validation, and testing sets.
 ## Objective<br/>
 dataset and achieve high accuracy by tuning hyperparameters. this is the problem of mapping a sequence of characters in one language to a sequence of characters in another.
 Notice that this is a scaled-down version of the problem of translation where the goal is to translate a sequence of words in one language to a sequence of words in another language (as opposed to a sequence of characters here)..
 Through this assignment, we will learn how to fine-tune hyperparameters, experiment with different model architectures, and interpret the results to improve model performance.
 # Folder Structure<br/>